mpartipilo/tikatours_src/data/extracted/content/regions/regions/tbilisi/index.en.md

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1552 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1552 -->

 ### What to see and do

-Take the new cable car up to the 17th\-century Narikala citadel for a bird’s\-eye vantage over the city and a close\-up of the oversized Mother Georgia statue and her gaze of steely self\-assurance.
+Take the new cable car up to the 17th-century Narikala citadel for a bird’s-eye vantage over the city and a close-up of the oversized Mother Georgia statue and her gaze of steely self-assurance.
 Explore the spidery lanes of the old town with its ornate balconied houses and Byzantine churches or spend a relaxing afternoon in the beautiful tiled surroundings of one of the city's ancient bath houses, immersed in the hot springs that bubble up beneath the city.

 Stroll through Maidan Square, Tbilisi's historic center, with its outdoor cafés and bars.
 Breathe in the thick sweet smell of incense at Kashveti Church on Rustaveli